-Where your project is based on the adoption of technology, where there is little or no generation of intellectual property associated with the project, it will be a requirement of the project that you disseminate any lessons learned to the wider forest industries.
+Where your project is based on the adoption of technology, where there is little or no generation of intellectual property associated with the project, it will be a requirement of the project that you disseminate any lessons learned to the wider forest and wood products industry.
 Project funds should be committed to this purpose.
-In this instance, it is the demonstration of the value of the technology, thus encouraging other participants in the forest industries to take up the technology, which is the outcome sought by the Australian Government.
+In this instance, it is the demonstration of the value of the technology, thus encouraging other participants in the forest and wood products industry to take up the technology, which is the outcome sought by the Australian Government.

-Additionally, if you have partners in your project and we invite you to submit an application, the application must include a letter of understanding or an agreement setting out ownership and disposition of existing and proposed intellectual property rights associated with the project.
+Additionally, if you have partners in your project, the application must include a letter of understanding or an agreement setting out ownership and disposition of existing and proposed intellectual property rights associated with the project.